 The Old Ship Inn

-A notice board suggests an Old Ship Inn has been on this site in the Skinnergate since Medieval times.
+A notice board, updated in 2023, suggests an Old Ship Inn has been on this site in the Skinnergate since Medieval times.
 The present building is described by Gifford as late-Victorian.
 The Inn was close to the Old Mercat Cross where presumably there were lots of customers on market days.
 The building also displays a series of boards showing mock newspaper headlines relating to events occurring within the life-time of the public house.

 0 Comments